microsoft/onnxruntime/docs/TVM_EP.md

 - `executor` is executor type used by TVM.
 There is choice between two types: GraphExecutor and VirtualMachine which are corresponded to "graph" and "vm" tags.
 VirtualMachine is used by default.
 - `so_folder` is path to folder with set of files (.ro-, .so-files and weights) obtained after model tuning.
 It uses these files for executor compilation instead of onnx-model.
 But the latter is still needed for ONNX Runtime.
+- `check_hash` means that it is necessary to perform a HASH check for the model obtained in the `so_folder` parameter.
+It is `False` by default.
+- `hash_file_path` is path to file that contains the pre-computed HASH for the ONNX model which result of tuning locates in the path passed by `so_folder` parameter.
+  If an empty string was passed as this value, then the file will be searched in the folder that was passed in the `so_folder` parameter.
 - `target` and `target_host` are strings like in TVM (e.g. "llvm --mcpu=avx2").
 When using accelerators, target may be something like `cuda` while target_host may be `llvm -mtriple=x86_64-linux-gnu`
 - `opt_level` is TVM optimization level.
 It is 3 by default
 - `freeze_weights` means that all model weights are kept on compilation stage otherwise they are downloaded each inference.
 True is recommended value for the best performance.
 It is true by default.